 Ongoing archaeological excavations seek to find where Josiah Henson may have lived on the site.
 Josiah Henson’s quarters, described by him in his autobiography as a “log hut,” and part of a “village of log huts” were located somewhere on the plantation grounds.

-The house in the park that stands is the slave-owning family’s house, the Riley House, dating from 1800-1815.
+The house in the park that stands is the slave-owning family’s house that date from 1800-1815.
 It is also known as the Riley/Bolten House for its later owners as well, and is listed as such on the National Register of Historic Places.
 The Boltens altered the house to give it a Colonial Revival appearance and put on a rear addition between 1936 – 1939.

 That house features an attached log kitchen that has been dated by tree-ring analysis to 1850.
 Given that 1850 is after Henson’s 1830 escape to Canada, but before emancipation in Maryland, it is assumed that enslaved people, such as a cook,would have worked in the kitchen and that the cook’s family slept in a loft above the kitchen, which was known to exist, but is now removed.

 The log kitchen also is the site of an interior archaeological dig, which has discovered three previous earthen floors inside the kitchen space.
 These earlier dirt floors indicate the presence of an earlier kitchen that stood on the very same spot as the current one.